Welcome to the OAVT Rabies Response Program (RRP) Public Health Unit (PHU) Portal

 Submit A Request For Rabies Specimen Collection

-*NEW* Starting April 1, 2017 the OAVT RRP in collaboration with the Ministry of Health and Long Term Care (MOHLTC) and the Canadian Wildlife Health Co-Operative (CWHC), will provide additional collection and shipping services for dRIT testing for rabies vector species (raccoon, skunk, fox, coyote and bats) and feral cats that have no known human/animal exposure.
+The OAVT RRP in collaboration with the Ministry of Health and Long Term Care (MOHLTC) and the Canadian Wildlife Health Co-Operative (CWHC), will provide additional collection and shipping services for dRIT testing for rabies vector species (raccoon, skunk, fox, coyote and bats) and feral cats that have no known human/animal exposure and are suspicious of having rabies.

 Prior to submitting a request for these specimens, PHU staff should contact the MNRF Rabies Hotline (1-888-574-6656) to ensure they are given the first opportunity to test the animal.
 Please note: MNRF does not provide testing for feral cats.